Hikvision How-To Tutorials Part1

 How do I use a Hikvision NVR’s “Virtual Host” feature?

-One of the most successful selling points of a Hikvision NVR to many small- customers is the “Plug and Play” functionality that simplifies the setup process of their system.
-However, plugging a camera directly into a port on the NVR, unfortunately, does not allow you to access the camera via its own internal LAN IP using a browser due to it being on the NVRs internal , and this can significantly reduce the number of options you have access to.
+One of the most successful selling points of a Hikvision NVR to many small- customers is the “Plug and Play” functionality that simplifies the setup process of their surveillance system.
+However, plugging a camera directly into a port on the NVR, unfortunately, does not allow you to access the camera via its own internal LAN IP using a browser due to it being on the NVRs internal network, and this can significantly reduce the number of options you have access to.

 The NVR does allow you to configure many options for each connected camera, but some essential features are only accessible via connecting to the camera itself (such as audio codec options).
 This was of course a big problem previously.

 Hikvision has introduced a feature called Virtual Host.
-Activating this feature turns your NVR into a “host” for the allowing you to connect to them via a browser.
+Activating this feature turns your NVR into a “host” for the allowing you to to them via a browser.
 Essentially, the NVR forwards all traffic received from your browser to the appropriate camera you’re trying to connect to, eliminating the biggest problem of plug and play functionality.

 .